 These contracts are priced not only to unjustly enrich the telephone companies by charging much higher rates than those paid by the general public, but are further inflated to cover the commission payments, which suck over $143 million per year out of the pockets of prisoners’ families – who are the overwhelming recipients of prison phone calls.
 Averaging a 42% kickback nationwide, this indicates that the phone market in state prison systems is worth more than an estimated $362 million annually in gross revenue.

 In a research task never before accomplished, Prison Legal News, using public records laws, secured prison phone contract information from all 50 states (compiled in 2008-2009 and representing data from 2007-2008).
 The initial survey was conducted by PLN contributing writer Mike Rigby, with follow-up research by PLN associate editor Alex Friedmann.

-The phone contracts were reviewed to determine the service provider; the ...
+The phone contracts were reviewed to determine the ...

 by John E. Dannenberg

 It is common knowledge among PLN readers that prison and jail phone rates are priced far above those in the free world.
 But just how overpriced are they?
 What is the average kickback (commission) rate provided by phone companies, and how much in kickbacks is paid each year nationwide?

 In an effort to obtain a comprehensive overview of the prison phone market, I was hired to help acquire phone contracts, rate information and commission data from all 50 state prison systems as well as the federal Bureau of Prisons (BOP) and selected county jails.
 I requested the same data from all agencies yet the responses, and what was initially produced, varied widely.